-Full use will be made of the weather forecast and CRWIS to determine the optimum time to commence precautionary salting.
+BBRCE make full use of the weather forecast and CRWIS to determine the optimum time to commence precautionary salting and will email details of proposed actions to adjacent roads authorities, operating companies and Police Scotland.

 If any part of the network road surface has stone mastic asphalt, residual salt in an open texture surface will be negligible.